 Warner Pacific University's Mission: Warner Pacific is a Christ-centered, urban, diverse, minority-serving, Hispanic-serving, liberal arts University dedicated to providing students with an education that prepares them to engage actively in a constantly changing world.
 Our hiring practices reflect our missional commitment to being a Christ-centered institution.

-Warner Pacific University's Commitment to Racial and Ethnic Diversity: Warner Pacific University is committed to hiring staff and faculty for our institution so that employees reflect the racial and ethnic diversity of the students we serve.
-In the fall of 2016, more than 57% of our traditional students were racially or ethnically diverse.
+Warner Pacific University’s Commitment to Diversity: Warner Pacific University is an Equal Opportunity Employer that seeks a diverse workforce of committed Christians from all racial, ethnic, and socio-economic backgrounds.
+Warner Pacific University is committed to hiring staff and faculty with an intentionality that demonstrates the importance of having an employee community that reflects the racial and ethnic diversity of the students we serve.
 Persons of color are strongly encouraged to apply.